rule

 Text 11-12

-Depending on the place on earth [**] will you be given different names like Durgâ, Bhadrakâli, Vijayâ, Vaishnavî and Kumudâ, Candikâ, Krishnâ, Mâdhavî, Kanyakâ [or Kanyâ-kumârî], and Mâyâ, Nârâyanî, Îs'ânî, S'âradâ and also Ambikâ [***].
+Depending on the place on earth [**] you will be celebrated with different names like Durgâ, Bhadrakâli, Vijayâ, Vaishnavî, Kumudâ, Candikâ, Krishnâ, Mâdhavî, Kanyakâ [or Kanyâ-kumârî], Mâyâ, Nârâyanî, Îs'ânî, S'âradâ and Ambikâ [***].

 Text 13

-For changing wombs will the people of the world address Him [the son of Rohinî] indeed with the name of Sankarshana, for His bringing pleasure to the people [making them devotees] is He called [Bala-]Râma and for His great physical strength is He called Balabhadra.'
+Because of His changing wombs will the people of the world address Him [the son of Rohinî] with the name of Sankarshana, for His bringing pleasure to the people [making them devotees] is He called [Bala-]Râma and for His great physical strength is He called Balabhadra.'
 (Vedabase)

 Text 14

-Thus instructed by the Supreme Lord she responded with 'So be it' and 'Om', thus accepting His order and after circumambulating Him came she straight down executing just as was told [compare B.G.
+Thus instructed by the Supreme Lord she responded with 'So be it' and 'Om', thus accepting His order, and after circumambulating Him descended she to execute exactly as was told [compare B.G.
 16: 24].
 (Vedabase)

 Text 15